 - Take care not to overmix the batter when folding in the dry ingredients – if you overbeat the sponge could turn out tough.

-- Dissolving the coffee in boiling water ensures the coffee is evenly dispersed throughout the cake – making for an “even bake”, as Mary Berry often used to say on The Great British Bake Off!
+- Dissolving the coffee in boiling water ensures the coffee is evenly dispersed throughout the cake – resulting in an “even bake”, as Mary Berry often used to say on The Great British Bake Off!

 Commonly asked questions

 This cake will keep for up to 3 days in an airtight container.
-If it’s stored for longer the sponge will become rather dry.
+If it’s stored for longer the sponge will become rather dry, so it’s really best to eat it within a couple of days.
+I can’t see this being an issue though!

 Yes, the sponges freeze very well.
 Wrap the uniced sponges in a double layer of cling film and tin foil and freeze for up to three months.
 Allow to defrost fully before sandwiching the sponges with buttercream.